CMPUT301W24T08/DroidDesign/README.md

 ## Wiki

-For more detailed information about the Conclave project, including setup instructions, feature descriptions, and contribution guidelines, please visit our [project wiki](https://github.com/CMPUT301W24T08/DroidDesign/wiki).
+For more detailed information about the Conclave project, please visit our [project wiki](https://github.com/CMPUT301W24T08/DroidDesign/wiki).